&noscript=1"/>

 • Small Wonder Vineyard, Tamar Valley

-Small Wonder is a new brand on a mature property in Tasmania’s Tamar Valley, specialising in pinot noir, chardonnay and aromatic whites.
-In 2020, Goaty Hill was sold to the Overstory group – which also has vineyards in Margaret River – by the founders after two decades on the property.
-Vineyard manager Wayne Nunn in consultation with Dylan Grigg has converted the site from 20 years of conventional practcies to certified organic viticulture, and together with group winemaker Andrew Trio, the team have undertaken concerted works to map and understand the micro terroirs of the site.
-Pinot noir, chardonnay, riesling, sauvignon blanc and pinot gris make up the varietal mix across 25 hectares of varied aspects and soil.
+Small Wonder is a relatively new brand on a mature property in Tasmania’s Tamar Valley, specialising in pinot noir, chardonnay and aromatic whites.
+In 2020, the site – formerly Goaty Hill – was sold to the Overstory group by the founders after two decades on the property.
+Vineyard manager Wayne Nunn has since converted the site from 20 years of conventional management to ACO-certified organic viticulture, working with winemaker Andrew Trio to map and understand the micro-terroirs of a site with significant natural variation across its 19.74 hectares of varied aspects and soils.
+The first Small Wonder wines were released in 2022.
+Today the range spans from the Landscape series (riesling, sauvignon blanc, pinot gris, chardonnay, rosé and pinot noir, $32–$40) to the Auburn tier (chardonnay and pinot noir, $52 each) through to Block 3 Pinot Noir ($56) and traditional-method sparkling wines – a Vintage Blanc de Blancs and Vintage Blanc de Noirs (both $52).

 Bookmark this job